openstack/taskflow/doc/source/workers.rst

 Design
 ======

-There are two communication sides, the *executor* and *worker* that communicate using a proxy component.
+There are two communication sides, the *executor* (and associated engine derivative) and *worker* that communicate using a proxy component.
 The proxy is designed to accept/publish messages from/into a named exchange.

 High level architecture
 -----------------------